nwesterhausen/df-guide/industry-plants.md

 - can be milled into "dimple dye" at a mill or quern
 - cannot be brewed into drinks at a still
 - cannot be cooked into meals at a kitchen

+### Above Ground Plants
+You can grow above-ground plants underground if you provide enough light.
+You can brighten an underground area to be able to farm above ground plants by channeling down to whatever level you want to have the farm on, then you can put floors above it and it will not remove the light level.

+Seeds for surface plants can be traded for with humans or gained from eating/brewing/milling plants gathered (either via [designating an area](#designation-gathering) or [zoning an area](#zoned-gathering)).